-Flavio Brasil is a Staff Software Engineer at Twitter and a member of the #TwitterVMTeam in the Infrastructure Organization.
-He has worked with several technologies during his 13 years of experience in software engineering.
+Flavio Brasil is a Staff Software Engineer at Twitter and a member of the Strato team in the Core Services organization.
+He has worked with several technologies during his 14 years of experience in software engineering.
 His diverse background, which includes multiple programming languages and runtimes, distributed systems, language and library design, big data, and others, brings a broad perspective to the projects he works on.
-Flavio is an active open source contributor and has created groundbreaking projects like Quill (http://getquill.io), the most advanced LINQ solution in any programming language.
-Over the past 8+ years, he has specialized in performance on the JVM and is currently working on Graal JIT optimizations tailored to the specific needs of Scala codebases.
+Flavio is an open source contributor and has created groundbreaking projects like Quill (http://getquill.io), one of the most advanced LINQ solutions available for a programming language.
+Over the past 9+ years, he has specialized in performance on the JVM and is has worked on Graal JIT optimizations tailored to the specific needs of Scala codebases.
 He holds a BSc in Computing Science from the University of Sao Carlos in Brazil.